namecheap/ssl-whmcs/README.md

 - Fixed issues with Job Title field: Added Job Title to Module Settings and made it required field for Thawte, Symantec and EV GeoTrust certificates.
 - Added 15 seconds timeout was implemented for uploading certificate types.
 - Added “SourceOfCall” parameter to API calls to Namecheap.

-##### Updated on Jul 23, 2014 to Version 1.6.0 for WHMCS 5.
-Addon version: 1.4

-- Added MySQL wrapper, improved security for DBMS work.
-- Changed RapidSSL/GeoTrust/Thawte/Symantec reissue procedure: Now, administrative information and emails cannot be edited, due to restrictions from the Certificate Authority.
-- Added revocation functionality.
-- Performed partial code refactoring.
-- Fixed error involving inability to use multi-domain certificates without setting up configurable options.
-- Added fix for hook sending empty requests in case of mySQL server malfunction.
-- Minor fixes

-##### Updated on Jul 25, 2014 to Version 1.6.1 for WHMCS 5

-- Small fixes related to PHP 5.4 Strict Standards warnings.

 [Release Notes](https://github.com/namecheap/ssl-whmcs/wiki/Changelog)